 How Does CWA Work?

 CWA schedules its degree programs into a block system.
 Typically a block of classes will include an online experience along with a classroom experience.
-During each block, the student concentrates on nine credit hours of courses in one of the following areas:
+During each block, the student concentrates on nine to ten credit hours of courses in one of the following areas:

 Within each block, course work and assignments are thematically related when appropriate.